notaryproject/specifications/specs/trust-store-trust-policy.md

 }
 ```

-Trust policy for the scenario where ACME Rockets uses some artifacts signed by Wabbit Networks and some signed by ACME Rockets.
+2.Trust policy for a scenario where ACME Rockets consumes some OCI artifacts signed by Wabbit Networks and some signed by ACME Rockets.

 ```jsonc
 {